 Social isolation brought on by the pandemic affected many people; perhaps the most prevalent are those at the start of their careers, entering the workforce for the first time, who may still need to develop soft skills such as negotiating, networking, and presenting confidently in front of large groups.

-Digital tools can help tackle the well-being challenges posed by remote work.
-The 2020 Future of Jobs Report revealed that roughly one-third of all employers expected to use digital tools for such purposes.
+2020 Future of Jobs Report revealed that roughly one-third of all employers expected to use digital tools for such purposes.
 With support for collaboration and communication, tools and software can help employees feel more connected and increase their sense of belonging.
 In addition, with hybrid working, it's important to make office time count.
 You can encourage your employees to find value in in-person office time by providing opportunities for socialising, learning, creativity, celebration, collaboration, and client meetings.

 Building diverse and inclusive workplaces